Skip Navigation

 https://postgres-for-migration.s3.us-west-2.amazonaws.com/aiven-data-for-migration.sql?response-content-disposition=inline&X-Amz-Security-Token=IQoJb3JpZ2lu…&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Date=20241017T214313Z&X-Amz-SignedHeaders=host&X-Amz-Expires=300&X-Amz-Credential=ASIASHVRPOKPWCO2W6EQ%2F20241017%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Signature=15142ba…

-Now that you have the presigned URL, use the Heroku pg:backups:restore command to restore your Heroku Postgres database from your AWS S3 file.
-The command looks like:
+Now that you have the presigned URL, use the Heroku pg:backups:restore command to restore your backup into your new Heroku Postgres database.

 --app psql-migration-from-aiven \